integreat-io/integreat/README.md

-Finally, there will be different interface modules available, that will plug into the `dispatch()` function and offer other ways of reaching data from the services – such as out of the box REST or GraphQL APSs.
+Finally, there will be different interface modules available, that will plug into the `dispatch()` function and offer other ways of reaching data from the services – such as out of the box REST or GraphQL APIs.

 ```
             _________________